The ‘barbaric’ world in Euripides

 Conclusions

 Both Medea and the people of Tauris are characterised by cold-blooded and murderous instincts.
 Medea murders her own children to satisfy her passion for revenge against Jason, while the people of Tauris conduct human sacrifices to express their piety to a Greek goddess.
-Although this is true, Euripides poses an interesting question: is this ‘barbaric’ behaviour different compared to what the Greeks do?
+Although this is true, Euripides poses an interesting question: is this ‘barbaric’ behaviour different from what the Greeks do?
 According to the myths, Orestes avenges the death of his father by murdering his own mother.
 Agamemnon consciously sacrifices his own daughter to Artemis, not because of his piety, but in order to satisfy his military ambitions (Georgousopoulos 1990, 106-7).

 Bibliography